Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 ##### `zubax_id`

-When executed without arguments, returns the device identification information formatted as YAML dictionary, such as name, version, unique ID, and so on.
+When executed without arguments, returns the device identification information formatted as a YAML dictionary, such as name, version, unique ID, and so on.
 Example output:

 ```